-false No expiration; all generated segments are stored. <number> file or <number></number></number> Sets the maximum number of log files to store.
-Specify a number from $1-100$ . <number> day</number> Sets the maximum number of days before log files are deleted.
+false No expiration; all generated segments are stored.

+\(\number \rangle \) file or Sets the maximum number of log files to store.
+Specify a deleted.
 Specify a number from 1-100.

+⟨number⟩ number from 1-100.

+\(\text{number} \rangle \) day Sets the maximum number of days before log files are keep-startup-file false No startup segment of the log is kept.